-The results in Columns 3, 5, 7, and 9 in Table 4 show that all four value measures have positive coefficients and the nonpositive indicators have negative coefficients, although they are only statistically significant for CF/P and RE/P. Their statistical significance disappears after COP/P is added, while COP/P itself remains highly statistically significant in all the specifications.
+The results in Columns 3, 5, 7, 9, 11, and 13 in Panel B of Table 4 show that all six value measures have positive coefficients and the nonpositive indicators have negative coefficients, although not all are statistically significant.
+Their statistical significance disappears after COP/P is added, while COP/P itself remains highly statistically significant in all the specifications.

-In Columns 11 and 12 in Table 4, we examine whether COP/P explains the asset growth effect.
+In Columns 15 and 16 in Panel B of Table 4, we examine whether COP/P explains the asset growth effect.
 Fama and French (2015) construct their investment factor based on asset growth.
 We do so because firm investments are highly positively correlated with valuation ratios, as indicated by the high correlations between AG and the value measures in Table 1.
 Fama and French's (2015) investment factor (CMA) and value factor (HML) are highly positively correlated, with a correlation coefficient of 0.696.
-Column 11 shows that the coefficient of AG is -0.352 (t = -3.80).
-After controlling for COP/P in Column 12, we find that the coefficient becomes -0.146 (t = -1.74), which is only marginally significant.
+Column 15 shows that the coefficient of AG is -0.352 (t = -3.80).
+After controlling for COP/P in Column 16, we find that the coefficient becomes -0.146 (t = -1.74), which is only marginally significant.

 Overall, these results show that COP/P is a better value measure than the other measures in explaining the cross section of stock returns.
 COP/P subsumes the return predictive power of all the widely used value measures, and it largely explains the asset growth effect.
-In Section 3.6, we also conduct tests using spanning regressions and confirm these results.
+In Section 3.7, we also conduct tests using spanning regressions and confirm these results.